-If a pupil absconds from the school or a staff member, the pupil will be followed at a distance which does not provoke the pupil to run (putting themselves in a less safe situation) but which enables the staff member to retain sight of the pupil at all times.
+If a student absconds from the school or a staff member, the student will be followed at a distance which does not provoke the student to run (putting themselves in a less safe situation) but which enables the staff member to retain sight of the student at all times.
 The staff member must report the absconding to the Head Teacher or a member of the SLT and follow directions given.
-If the staff member loses sight of the pupil, then the Head Teacher/member of SLT will phone 999 to report them as missing and they will inform parents or carers.
+If the staff member loses sight of the student, then the Head Teacher/member of SLT will phone 999 to report them as missing and they will inform parents or carers.

-10. Post incident Support
+9. Post incident Support

-We recognise that, following a behavioural incident, pupils and staff may need time and space to be able to be calm and reflective.
-An appropriate staff member, or Head Teacher, will discuss the incident with the pupil at a time when the pupil has calmed sufficiently to ensure that the discussion itself does not create a situation of re-escalation.
-School staff are aware that other pupils may witness incidents that cause them to be upset and they will also be offered support.
-During post incident support the voice of the pupil will be listened to in order to inform understanding and outcomes.
+We recognise that, following a behavioural incident, students and staff may need time and space to be able to be calm and reflective.
+An appropriate staff member, or Head Teacher, will discuss the incident with the student at a time when the student has calmed sufficiently to ensure that the discussion itself does not create a situation of reescalation.

+School staff are aware that other students may witness incidents that cause them to be upset and they will also be offered support.
+During post incident support the voice of the student will be listened to in order to inform understanding and outcomes.

-11. Behaviour Tracking
+10. Behaviour Tracking

-The behavioural progress for each pupil will be tracked to provide a measure for current behaviour and to allow evaluation of interventions, monitoring of improvement, as well as enabling staff to develop effective and consistent interventions.
-Robust measures are in place to track, record and monitor behaviour utilising the school's MIS, the school's information management system.
+The behavioural progress for each student will be tracked to provide a measure for current behaviour and to allow evaluation of interventions, monitoring of improvement, as well as enabling staff to develop effective and consistent interventions.
+Robust measures are in place to track, record and monitor behaviour utilising the school's information management system.

-12. Sanctions and Reprimands
+11. Sanctions and Reprimands